abdrahmansoltan/Learning-Notes/Frontend/JavaScript/8-Package-Managers.md

 - **Symantics Versioning**: is a standard for versioning packages.
 It has three parts: `major.minor.patch`.
   - For example, `1.2.3` is a `SemVer` version.
 The `major` version is incremented when there are breaking changes, the `minor` version is incremented when there are new features, and the `patch` version is incremented when there are bug fixes.
   - More here -> [semantic-versioning](../Node.js//1-Node.md#semantic-versioning)
+- **Volta**
+  - It's a hassle-free javascript tool manager.
+It allows you to install and manage different versions of Node.js, npm, yarn, and other tools.
+  - It allows you to install and manage different versions of Node.js, npm, yarn, and other tools.
+  - This is useful for ensuring that your project works with the same version of Node.js and other tools across different machines and environments.
+  - It also allows you to create a `volta.json` file that specifies the version of Node.js and other tools that your project uses.

 ---